-Non-Federal Beach Nourishment: Several large local beach nourishment efforts have been conducted or are in the permitting process throughout NC (Table I-2).
-The number of locally funded beach nourishment activities has increased significantly in the last 10 years as local communities continue to seek avenues for restoring severally eroding shorelines.
+Non-Federal Beach Nourishment: Local efforts can also include beach nourishment such as that conducted along Pine Knoll Shores, Salter Path, Indian Beach, and Emerald Isle by local interests in 2001-2004.
+The number of locally funded beach nourishment activities has increased significantly since 2004 along other developed North Carolina beaches.
 Though non-federal beach nourishment efforts continue to increase, many of these projects are being pursued as one-time interim efforts until the federal beach nourishment projects can be implemented.
-Therefore, this increase in permitted non-federal projects does not necessarily reflect a subsequent increase in resource acreage impacts.
+Therefore, this increase permitted non-federal projects does not necessarily reflect a subsequent increase in resource acreage impacts.
 Many of the non-federal projects occur within the limits of federal projects which are already authorized but un-funded (i.e. Dare County Beaches) or projects which are under study (i.e. Bogue Banks).
-Beaches that have been nourished under permit, or have submitted a permit application to be nourished are provided in Table I-2.
-Individually, these projects total approximately 93 miles of beach or 29% of North Carolina beaches.
+Beaches that have been nourished under permit, or may be permitted to be nourished, include, but are not limited to: Nags Head, Bogue Banks, North Topsail Beach, Topsail Beach, Figure Eight Island, Bald Head Island, and Holden Beach (Table J-2).
+Individually, these projects total approximately 75 miles of beach or 23% of North Carolina beaches.
 These frequent maintenance efforts could keep the natural resources of the barrier island ecosystems from reestablishing a natural equilibrium with the dynamic coastal forces of the area.

 Federal (USACE) Beach Nourishment: Federal beach nourishment activities typically include the construction and long-term (50-year) maintenance of a berm and dune.
 The degree of cumulative impact would increase proportionally with the total length of beach nourishment project constructed.
 The first federal North Carolina beach nourishment projects were constructed at Carolina and Wrightsville Beaches in 1965, and totaled approximately 6.4 miles.
 An additional 3.8 miles of federal beach nourishment project was constructed in 1975 at Kure Beach.
-In 2004, a coastal storm damage reduction project along 14 miles of Dare County Beaches was authorized, but has not yet been constructed.
-Most of the remaining developed North Carolina beaches (including the proposed project area) are currently under study by the Wilmington District for potential future beach nourishment projects (Table I-2) or are awaiting authorization and/or appropriation.
+In 2004, coastal storm damage reduction along 14 miles of Dare County Beaches was authorized, but has not yet been constructed.
+Most of the remaining developed North Carolina beaches (including the proposed project area) are currently under study by the Wilmington District for potential future beach nourishment projects (Table J-2).
 Individually, these existing or proposed federal projects total approximately 122 miles of beach or 38% of North Carolina beaches.
 Considering all existing and proposed federal and non-federal nourishment projects, and recognizing that some of the projects are overlapping or represent the same project area, approximately 112 miles or 35 % of the North Carolina coast could have private or federal beach nourishment projects by 2015.

-Table I-2.
+Table J-2.
 Summary of federal and non-federal beach nourishment projects in North Carolina that have recently occurred, are currently underway, or will occur in the reasonably foreseeable future.
-(This list is not entirely comprehensive and does not include all small scale beach fill activities (i.e. dune restoration, beach scraping, etc.). ( - federal or non-federal projects which may utilize the same borrow sources and/or overlap beach placement locations).
+(This list is not entirely comprehensive and does not include all small scale beach fill activities (i.e. dune restoration, beach scraping, etc.). (\ - federal or non-federal projects which may utilize the same borrow sources and/or overlap beach placement locations).